scaling-physics/frz_lattice_simulation/README.md

 1. There are two important branches.
 - `git checkout master`.
 The master branch has the version of the simulation without FrzB particles.
 - `git checkout two_particle_model`.
-The two_particle_model branch contains the updated model in th presence of FrzB particles.
+The two_particle_model branch contains the updated model in the presence of FrzB particles.

 2. Execute binary file with the following inputs: `./frz_lattice_model $J $alpha $FrzB_num $beta $index`.
 J=J_AA and beta = J_AB represent the interaction between AA and AB particles, FrzB_num: Number of FrzB particles, index: simulation instance.